 It’s also a good idea to give yourself deadlines for completing sections of your book.
 Truthfully, making your deadlines is the only way to write and publish a book.
 As a professional ghostwriter, I break up my projects into four milestones for my clients in my contract:

 - The first half of the first draft

 - The second half of the first draft

 - All revisions

-Each milestone takes about six to eight weeks for me to produce.
+Each milestone takes about two to three months for me to produce.
+This approach works well for me, but your process might be different.
 You may decide to break this down even further, perhaps setting yourself a goal of completing a chapter a week.

 Schedule time to write into your day

 If you have a full-time job but have a strong desire to write and publish a book in your spare time, I suggest scheduling a certain time each day for writing.
 Most people prefer the early morning hours, as they often have the whole house to themselves.
 However, the night owls among you might prefer a late-night hour.